-How to apply
+7. How to apply

-Before applying, you must read and understand these guidelines, the Priority List from the Priority Setting Forum once published, the terms and conditions, sample grant agreement, and questions and answers.
+Before applying, you must read and understand these guidelines, the Priority and Reserve List from the Priority Setting Forum at Appendix A, the terms and conditions, sample grant agreement, and guestions and answers.

 These documents are found at GrantConnect.
 Addenda1 to grant opportunity documentation will be published on GrantConnect.
 Invitees will be notified of any changes by GrantConnect.
 GrantConnect is the authoritative source for grants information.